Keeping Your Child Safe in Sport 2025 – for professionals

 Why do parents matter in sport?

-There are multiple studies (The role of parents in the motivation of young athletes: a systematic review Jan 2024) that show parents are one of the main influencers that shape a child’s experience and participation in sport and physical activity.
+There are multiple studies such as The role of parents in the motivation of young athletes: a systematic review Jan 2024 that show parents are one of the main influencers that shape a child’s experience and participation in sport and physical activity.

 They show that a strong, positive parent-child relationship helps children feel safe and secure and supports positive behaviour in the children themselves.
 This allows them to take part in sport confidently, regulate their own emotions better and to build confidence, motivation, self-esteem and healthy relationships.